FREQUENTLY ASKED QUESTIONS

 Q: WHY CHOOSE THE NAVY LEAGUE OF CANADA?

-The Navy League of Canada is a volunteer-led non-profit organization, and our main goal is to provide youth with the proper skills and education to prepare them for the seafaring life.
+The Navy League of Canada is a volunteer-led non-profit organization, and our main goal is to provide youth with skills and education to prepare them for their transition into adulthood.
 In addition to this, all participants in the Cadet programs will develop good citizenship, leadership, and a sense of duty.
 The programs that we deliver have reached hundreds of communities across Canada, and our organization continues to strive to further our positive impact on Canadian youth.